n28div/xcore/README.md

 **Singletons:**
-For any of the above settings, either include or exclude singletons (i.e., single mention clusters) prediction by setting `singletons` to `True` or `False`.
+For all of the above settings, either include or exclude singletons (i.e., single mention clusters) prediction by setting `singletons` to `True` or `False`.
 *(hint: for accurate singletons use PreCo- or LitBank-based models, since OntoNotes does not include singletons and therefore the model is not trained to extract any)*
   ```bash
   model.predict(ontonotes_format, singletons=True)